Below The Surface: Root Growth Stimulation and Microorganisms

-There is no questioning the importance a healthy root system plays in creating vibrant plants.
+There is no question about it: a healthy root system plays an important part in the creation of vibrant plants.
 After all, the root mass is the main channel for nutrient absorption, the foundation for structural integrity and the area where the largest population of beneficial microorganisms can be found.

 The more we learn about the physiology of the plant’s roots, the more we realize how vital these beneficial microorganisms are—there would be virtually no plant life on the planet without their valuable symbiotic relationship with our plants.

-By using certain additives, a grower can maximize the size of their plant’s root mass and provide a larger surface area for moisture and nutrient absorption.
+By using certain additives, you can maximize the size of their plant’s root mass and provide a larger surface area for moisture and nutrient absorption.

 One of the many things plants gain from their symbiotic partnership with microorganisms is accelerated nutrient uptake.
 This is a result of by-product enzymes produced by the microorganisms.

-Hydroponic horticulturalists gain the largest benefit from these enzyme formulations, especially if they use hydroponic systems that have no medium that would naturally harbor beneficial microbes.
+Hydroponic horticulturalists gain the largest benefit from these enzyme formulations, especially if they use hydroponic systems with no medium that would naturally harbor beneficial microbes.
 Growers who supplement enzyme formulas are essentially bypassing the microbes themselves and directly placing specific enzymes in the root zone.

-Both parties must benefit for a relationship to be symbiotic.
+There needs to be a benefit for both sides for the relationship to be symbiotic.
 We know that beneficial microbes colonize on the root zone, thus preventing infections from pathogenic fungus, and produce enzymes that speed nutrient absorption.
 But how do the microorganisms benefit from the relationship?